 A medium to large-sized breed with a slender and athletic build, the Black and Tan Coonhound possesses long, powerful legs, a low-set tail, wide low-set ears and dark inseted eyes, usually of a hazel brown colouration.
 The coat is typically short and smooth, common in black with tan markings on the muzzle, above the eyes, legs, chest and breeching.
 The Coonhound is often likened in appearance to the Doberman and the Rottweiler.
 Inclined to follow its nose on the trail of a scent, the Coonhound should not be left to its own devices, being kept on a leash in public and in a high-fenced garden.

 Whilst uncommonly seen as a house pet, the Coonhound makes an exemplary pet.
-Naturally vigilant to change and threat, this breed will protect house and property when potential danger is perceived, but will otherwise exhibit amiable and relaxed behaviours, displaying loyalty and affection to its master and family.
+Naturally vigilant to change and threat, this breed will protect house and property when threatened, but will otherwise remain amiable and relaxed, displaying loyalty and affection to its master and family.
 In order to exploit this dog's brilliant potential, early socialisation, firm leadership and consistent obedience training is encouraged from puppyhood.
 Generally, a healthy Black and Tan Coonhound will weigh 45-65 kg at full maturity, with a life expectancy of 10-12 years.